Elite-Kode/srcbot/CONTRIBUTING.md

 SRCBot requires a few things to get going:

-1. Git and Github account
+1. Git and GitHub account
-2. A recent Node.js LTS version, v12.18.2 (Erbium) and above
+2. A recent Node.js LTS version, v16.6.1 (Gallium) and above
 3. MongoDB 4.0 and above
-5. Configure secrets for the application
+5. Configure environment variables for the application
 6. A Discord account for Discord bot registration

 On the server or development workstation, Node.js, and MongoDB must be installed and correctly working.
 Otherwise, these instructions may fail.